 Central London beer gardens

-15) The Tattershall Castle, Embankment
+23) Tattershall Castle, Embankment

 The Pub on the Thames!
-(Yes, literally floating on the Thames.)
-The views don’t get much better than those at The Tattershall.
+(Yes, literally floating on the Thames).
+The views don’t get much better than those at the Tattershall Castle.
 It’s perfectly located opposite the London Eye and, as you can imagine, it gets very busy when the sun shines.
 They also have some great live music and comedy nights here – which is a great reason for adding it to this roundup of the best beer gardens in London.

 West London beer gardens

 24) The Eagle, Shepherd’s Bush

 A beautifully colourful pub with a magical pub garden in Shepherd’s Bush.
 Filled with fairy lights and beanbags, The Eagle is an ideal place to spend a Summer’s eve.

 You’ll find The Eagle at 215 Askew Road, Shepherd’s Bush, W12 9AZ.
 Nearest station is Goldhawk Road.

 25) The Prince, Earl’s Court